Child and Teen ADHD Evaluations

 How are ADD and ADHD diagnosed?

 There is no single test battery for ADHD evaluations.
-Our doctors start by gathering a detailed history and asking a lot of questions about the symptoms.
-At that point, the doctor decides what tests will be most helpful.
+Our providers start by gathering a detailed history and asking a lot of questions about the symptoms.
+At that point, the provider decides which tests will be most helpful.
 Usually, parents and teachers are asked to complete questionnaires and/or symptom rating scales about the child or teen.
-If the child is old enough, he or she will complete self-report multiple-choice tests that help to assess the symptoms.
-We will ask your permission to gather important information about your child or teen, including school records, prior mental health records, and medical records.
+If the child is old enough, they will complete self-report multiple-choice tests that help to assess the symptoms.
+We will ask your permission to gather information about your child or teen, including school records, prior mental health records, and medical records.

-If the psychologist feels that it is necessary, she may do some tests with your child.
-We call these "activities" because most kids and teens find them interesting and even fun.
+If the psychologist feels that it is necessary, she may do some direct testing with your child.
 These may involve memory tests, cognitive speed drills, and task-switching activities.
-Finally, in a few cases, we may recommend a full IQ and achievement test to get a better look at your child's strengths and needs.
-We then go over the results of the testing, discuss the strengths and needs of your child, and make a plan for improving your child's symptoms.
+We may recommend a full IQ and achievement test to get a better look at your child's strengths and needs.
+Once all testing has been completed and all information has been gathered, the psychologist will go over the results of the testing, discuss the strengths and needs of your child, and make a plan for improving your child's symptoms.